DutchJavaDev/LibreBeats/README.md

-                            │  real audio (search, playback, background) against one or more servers ▼ ┌─────────────────────────────────────────────────────────────┐ │  Self-hosted Supabase (src/backend-self-hosted/supabase), 1..n of these │
+                            │  real audio (search, playback, background) against one or more servers ▼ ┌─────────────────────────────────────────────────────────────┐ │  Supabase backend, 1..n of these: the self-hosted stack     │ │  (src/backend-self-hosted) or any instance deployed from    │ │  the CLI project (src/backend)                              │
 │  Auth · PostgREST · Storage · Realtime · Studio · Kong      │
 └───────────────────────────┬─────────────────────────────────┘
                             │